mironism/Network-AI/README.md

-# NetworkAI - Smart Networking CRM
+# Agary - Smart Networking CRM

-NetworkAI is an intelligent networking CRM that automatically enriches your contacts with AI-powered insights and enables smart search across your professional network.
+Agary is an intelligent networking CRM that automatically enriches your contacts with AI-powered insights and enables smart search across your professional network.

 ## Features